 But focusing too heavily on the methodology for managing a team can lead to neglecting an equally important consideration: who should actually be on the project team?

 Regardless of the intricate techniques managers use to tackle the complexity of projects, it’s the team who is ultimately responsible for the success or failure of the undertaking.
-Stocking your team with individuals who wield the right skillsets can be a challenge for both fledgling and experienced project leads.
+Stocking your team with individuals who wield the right skillsets can be a challenge for both fledglings and experienced project leads.

 Here are the 5 people nearly every project will require to be successful.